pantacuzino/vaiubeste/README.md

 # vaiubeste
 bogdan.vaiubeste/petoti

 A place where you can register one message of love to be spread out to people you love the most.
 There are a lot of movies where people in dire situations call their most loved ones and tell them they love them.
 Why wouldn't you do this whenever you can?

+## Introduction Screen

+You are on a train and in the next two minutes it will crash leading to your death.
+You think of your loved ones and try to call your parents, siblings or friends.
+You cannot get ahold of them, they are busy.
+Your phone will survive the crash.
+What would you say to them?

 ## Record your love